 Prerequisite: Music 181.
 Corequisite: Music 180 and 250.
+Lecture, 1 hour.
 Required for the AA degree in Music.
 Parallels the offering for and requirements of UC and CSU music majors.
-Designed to develop study, practice, and performance skills on a student's principal instruments or voice through private lessons.
+Designed to develop study, practice, and performance skills on a student's principal instrument or voice through private lessons.